Skip to main content

 All about eClosings — How to close your mortgage online

-In today’s society, you likely shop, bank and keep up with friends online.
-As our lives become ever more digital, traditional paper-based processes are moving online — including closing on a home.
+You likely shop, bank and keep up with friends online.
+As our lives become increasingly more digital, traditional paper-based processes are moving online — including closing on a home.

-An eClosing (electronic closing) is a mortgage closing in which everything is completed electronically. eClosings can save you time and money, as well as reduce risk and offer an improved borrowing experience.
+An eClosing (electronic closing) is a mortgage closing in which everything is completed electronically.
 Read on to learn more about the process.

 How an eClosing differs from a traditional closing